NECCO-Mania: Fans Stock Up On Chalky Wafers In Case Candy Company Folds

 "You know what's best, is their conversation hearts," says Nakel.
 Scannell agrees.

-Those candy hearts with little amorous messages on them are a Valentines Day staple, and Sapers says Sugar Heaven will buy up as many as it can if it looks like NECCO won't survive.
-And he's not the only one stocking up.
+Those candy hearts with little amorous messages on them are a Valentine's Day staple, and Sapers says Sugar Heaven will buy up as many as it can if it looks like NECCO won't survive.
+And he is not the only one stocking up.

 "Today alone we probably sold 30 cases.
 We're selling a lot," says Jon Prince, who runs the online retailer Candyfavorites.com.
 He says sales of NECCO wafers have spiked.
-One caller wanted to buy his whole inventory, but he's limiting the size of each sale.
+One caller wanted to buy his whole inventory, but he is limiting the size of each sale.
 "And the person actually started to cry and they said they couldn't imagine a world without their NECCO wafers," he says.

 NECCO traces its roots back to 1847, when the Chase brothers started making candy.
-It wasn't until a merger in 1901 that the firm officially became the New England Confectionary Company.
+It wasn't until a merger in 1901 that the firm officially became the New England Confectionary Co.

 The famous wafers are memorialized by a small sculpture in a park in Cambridge, Mass., near where the company's factory once stood.
 The metal sculpture depicts a paper bag, with NECCO wafers spilling out of it.